akyriako/otc-docs/doc/source/caf/adopt/migration.rst

 to carry out related work in an orderly and efficient manner based on the project objectives.

-Huawei and the customer need to set up their own project teams based on Huawei Cloud experience in migration.
+T-Systems and the customer, need to set up their own project teams based on Open Telekom Cloud's Customers Success Engineers experience in cloud migrations.
 The two teams will work together during the migration.

-The following figure shows the structure of the recommended migration team.
+The following figure shows the structure of the recommended migration team:

 .. image:: ../../assets/caf/image49.png